Liver: Protein metabolism

 The liver is responsible for the mainstay of protein metabolism, synthesis as well as degradation.
 All plasma proteins except Gamma-globulins are synthesised in the liver.
 It is also responsible for a large part of amino acid synthesis.
 The liver plays a role in the production of clotting factors, as well as red blood cell production.
 Some of the proteins synthesized by the liver include coagulation factors I (fibrinogen), II (prothrombin), V, VII, VIII, IX, X, XI, XII, XIII, as well as protein C, protein S and antithrombin.
 The liver is a major site of production for thrombopoietin, a glycoprotein hormone that regulates the production of platelets by the bone marrow.

 Lipid metabolism

 The liver plays several roles in lipid metabolism: it performs cholesterol synthesis, lipogenesis, and the production of triglycerides, and a bulk of the body's lipoproteins are synthesized in the liver.
-The liver plays a key role in digestion, as it produces and excretes bile (a yellowish liquid) required for emulsifying fats and help the absorption of vitamin K from the diet.
+The liver plays a key role in digestion, as it produces and excretes bile (a yellowish liquid) required for emulsifying fats and helps the absorption of vitamin K from the diet.
 Some of the bile drains directly into the duodenum, and some is stored in the gallbladder.
 The liver produces insulin-like growth factor 1, a polypeptide protein hormone that plays an important role in childhood growth and continues to have anabolic effects in adults.